tuanhiep/algorithmML/README.md

 # algorithmML

-This project aims to control algorithms in Machine Learning
+This project is to work with algorithms in Machine Learning